 Why most adults need at least 7 hours a night

 Not all adults need seven to nine hours’ sleep a night.
-Some of us can function well on five to six hours, but this depends on your genetics and chronotype – the behaviour of your circadian rhythm.
-Nicholas also explains that it will depend on “your age and quality of sleep – deep and REM.
+Some of us can function well on five to six hours, but this depends on your genetics and chronotype – the behavior of your circadian rhythm.
+Nicholas also explains that it will depend on your age (here's how much sleep you need by age) and quality of sleep (deep and REM).

 “Ask yourself: do you need caffeine to get you going, or are you waking feeling refreshed and ready to go?
 If the answer is the latter, then chances are you’re getting enough good quality sleep.”

 Hope Bastine, leading psychologist and sleep expert for Simba Sleep, reveals how a lack of sleep means you pick up viruses more easily.

 “When you’re asleep, your immune system produces protective cytokines and infection-fighting antibodies and cells.
 It uses these to fend off foreign substances like bacteria and viruses.
 At the same time, these cytokines and other protective substances also help you sleep, giving the immune system more energy to defend against illness.”
 (Here's a closer look at how sleep impacts your immune system.)